edgelesssys/contrast/docs/docs/examples/mysql.md

 On bare metal, the [coordinator policy hash](components/policies.md#platform-differences) must be overwritten using `--coordinator-policy-hash`.
 :::

-### Deploy emojivoto
+### Deploy MySQL

-Now that the coordinator has a manifest set, which defines the emojivoto deployment as an allowed workload, we can deploy the application:
+Now that the coordinator has a manifest set, which defines the MySQL deployment as an allowed workload, we can deploy the application:

 ```sh
 kubectl apply -f deployment/
 ```

-:::note[Inter-deployment communication]

-The Contrast Coordinator issues mesh certificates after successfully validating workloads.
-These certificates can be used for secure inter-deployment communication.
-The Initializer sends an attestation report to the Coordinator, retrieves certificates and a private key in return and writes them to a `volumeMount`.
-The service mesh sidecar is configured to use the credentials from the `volumeMount` when communicating with other parts of the deployment over mTLS.
-The public facing frontend for voting uses the mesh certificate without client authentication.
+:::note[Persistent workload secrets]

+During the initialization process of the workload pod, the Contrast Initializer sends an attestation report to the Coordinator and receives a workload secret derived from the Coordinator's secret seed and the workload secret ID specified in the manifest, and writes it to a secure in-memory `volumeMount`.

 :::

+The MySQL deployment is declared as a StatefulSet with a mounted block device.
+An init container running `cryptsetup` uses the workload secret at `/contrast/secrets/workload-secret-seed` to generate a key and setup the block device as a LUKS partition.
+Before starting the MySQL container, the init container uses the generated key to open the LUKS device, which is then mounted by the MySQL container.
+For the MySQL container, this process is completely transparent and works like mounting any other volume.
+The `cryptsetup` container will remain running to provide the necessary decryption context for the workload container.

 ## Verifying the deployment as a user

-In different scenarios, users of an app may want to verify its security and identity before sharing data, for example, before casting a vote.
+In different scenarios, users of an app may want to verify its security and identity before sharing data, for example, before connecting to the database.
 With Contrast, a user only needs a single remote-attestation step to verify the deployment - regardless of the size or scale of the deployment.
 Contrast is designed such that, by verifying the Coordinator, the user transitively verifies those systems the Coordinator has already verified or will verify in the future.
 Successful verification of the Coordinator means that the user can be sure that the given manifest will be enforced.